basu-10/nightcraft/app-artsy/NEERA_IMPLEMENTATION_CHECKLIST.md

-# Curio Implementation Checklist
+# NEERA Implementation Checklist

-Curio is a Goodreads-like arts platform with customizable user profiles, item-centric review pages, list pages, notes/posts, and a social feed.
+NEERA is a Goodreads-like arts platform with customizable user profiles, item-centric review pages, list pages, notes/posts, and a social feed.
 This checklist turns the product plan into buildable issues with explicit progress tracking.

 ## Execution Order

-1. Scaffold the Curio app and align it with the existing radio-app structure.
+1. Scaffold the NEERA app and align it with the existing radio-app structure.
 2. Implement auth, profile storage, and user profile layout foundations.
 3. Add category taxonomy and seeded item catalog for day-1 reviews.
 4. Build item pages, review flows, and user-submitted item contribution flows.